chrrasmussen/Idris2-Erlang/README.md

 The built executable is named `idris2erl`.
 This is done to avoid clashing with an existing installation of `idris2`. `idris2erl` is configured to use Erlang as the default code generator.

+On Windows, you may need to install via MSYS2 (https://www.msys2.org/).
+On Windows older than Windows 8, you may need to set an environment variable OLD_WIN=1 or modify it in `config.mk`.

 ### Alternative 1: From Erlang source code